AnnaPrattt/evilconfig/README.md

 This program is suppossed to be as quiet as possible.
 By default, no logging is printed on your screen terminal.
 When the `--log` flag is enacted, logging is written to a local file `configs.txt` without writing anything to your terminal screen.
 Logging only prints to your terminal screen if an error ocurred while trying to write to the log file.

-Only the help menu in the `--help` option prints text to your terminal screen.
+Only the help menu in the `--help` option prints text to your terminal screen as custom (non-interactive) text.

 ## Disclaimer

 This tool may break things.
 This tool should only be executed on devices on which you have authorized permission to perform malicious actions.
 If using this tool in a contracted offensive engagement, review your scoping agreement and rules-of-engagement for an appropriate service downtime clause before using this tool.

+## Future Work

+* Fix the bug in disabling Windows Event Logging
+* Make the proccess non-interactive